Skip to main content

 triple-negative breast cancer

-Meaning ∞ Triple-Negative Breast Cancer is a distinct mammary carcinoma subtype, defined by the absence of three key receptors on its tumor cells: estrogen receptor (ER), progesterone receptor (PR), and human epidermal growth factor receptor 2 (HER2).
+Meaning ∞ Triple-Negative Breast Cancer (TNBC) is an aggressive subtype defined by the absence of expression for the estrogen receptor (ER), progesterone receptor (PR), and human epidermal growth factor receptor 2 (HER2).